-The District Superintendent and District Engineer shall complete, at a minimum, the SEMS Introduction, ICS-100 Introduction to the Incident Command System, ICS-200 ICS for Single Resources and Initial Action Incidents, and IS-700 NIMS An Introduction courses to meet Type 4 incident management requirements.
-In addition, the District Engineer shall complete
+The District Engineer shall complete, at a minimum, the SEMS Introduction, ICS-100 Introduction to the Incident Command System, ICS-200 ICS for Single Resources and Initial Action Incidents, and IS-700 NIMS An Introduction courses to meet Type 4 incident management requirements.
+In addition, the District Engineer shall complete IS-800 National Response Framework and IS-701 NIMS MACS course to meet inter-agency coordination responsibilities.

-IS-800 National Response Framework and IS-701 NIMS MACS course to meet inter-agency coordination responsibilities.
+Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour RD2040 Emergency Safety and NIMS Course that will include a 60 minute summary of the SEMS Introduction, ICS-100 and IS-700 courses and specific safety information for their emergency duties prior to beginning work.

-Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour RD1 Emergency Safety and NIMS Course that will include a 60 minute summary of the SEMS Introduction, ICS-100 and IS-700 courses and specific safety information for their emergency duties prior to beginning work.
+This policy is hereby approved by the Board of Trustees onby the following vote.

-This policy is hereby approved by the Bo by the following vote. ard of f Trustees on
+D

-Ву:
+By:

 Title